oluwatosinolamilekan/menu-management-backend/README.md

 }
 ```

-## Delete a task
+## Delete a menu
 - Endpoint: DELETE `/api/menu/{id}`
-- Description: Delete a specific menu by task ID.
+- Description: Delete a specific menu by menu ID.
 - Response: 204 No Content